 Frequently Asked Questions

 Yes – and that’s not a sales pitch.
 Your own safety, and the welfare of your loved ones (especially children) is otherwise at risk.
 Chimney sweeping prevents soot and creosote building-up inside the chimney.
-Think about your chimney being clogged-up – how can poisonous gases, from the indoor fire below, escape?
-Sweeping greatly reduces dangers of carbon monoxide poisoning, uncontrolled chimney fires, and problems such as falling soot and animal nests, which damage infrastructure.
+Think about your chimney being clogged-up.
+How can poisonous gases escape from the indoor fire below?
+Sweeping significantly reduces the danger of carbon monoxide poisoning, uncontrolled chimney fires.
+It also reduces the risk problems such as falling soot and animal nests, which damage infrastructure.

 A professional chimney sweep will inspect the chimney, give a thorough clean with his brushes and remove debris, not only soot and related dirty material, but also birds’ nests, cobwebs, leaves – with the aim to leave your chimney in fine, efficient working order.
 James the Sweep also does a smoke draw test for all sweeps – at no extra charge.